 Ask yourself, “What are the most important tasks I need to accomplish today?”
 Then write your next action on a sticky note.

-Attach it to your monitor or keyboard, so you can get right to work.
-Don a pair of noise-canceling headphones or listen to ambient music and work on that task and nothing else for at least 90 minutes.
+Attach it to your monitor or keyboard, so you can get right to it.
+Don a pair of noise-canceling headphones or listen to ambient music and focus on that task and nothing else for at least 90 minutes.

-I often leave prompts for myself in the form of sticky notes on my desk e.g., “Write 500 words about remote work.”
+I often leave prompts for myself in the form of sticky notes on my desk e.g., “Write 500 words about productivity at home.”

-Music can help prime creative states while working remotely.
+Music can help prime creative states.
 The writer Stephen King blares AC/DC and heavy metal music when he’s writing novels at home in Maine.
 This approach helps him enter a state of creative flow faster.

 In Tribe of Mentors, Tim Ferriss recommends keeping geranium oil handy and dabbing a drop on your wrist when you really need to concentrate.